Create a Child Dimension with Values Collected Automatically

 - Dimension Display Value

-- <Parent Dimension Key Value>: This is how you identify which parent Dimension each child Dimension value falls under.
+- <Parent Dimension Key Value>: This identifies the parent Dimension to which each child Dimension value belongs

-- Validate: click this button to verify that your SQL statement is valid
+- Validate: click this button to verify the SQL statement

 4. Review Sample Values